The Bankrate promise

-If you’re a veteran and want to build a new home, you have the option of no-down payment financing backed by the U.S. Department of Veterans Affairs.
+If you’re a veteran and want to build a new home, you might be eligible for no-down payment financing backed by the U.S. Department of Veterans Affairs.
 Here’s what you need to know about building a home with a VA loan.

 What is a VA construction loan?